 What Other Options Do You Have?

-If your appeal goes to ADR, then you would have to attend an informal meeting with the Minister’s counsel and a member of IAD.
+If your appeal goes to the ADR, you have to attend an informal meeting with the Minister’s counsel and a member of IAD.

 You or your immigration litigation lawyer can also request for an ADR.

-You do not need to attend a hearing if your appeal is resolved through ADR.
+You do not need to attend a hearing if your appeal is resolved through an ADR.

-In all other cases, a hearing will take place, following which the IAD will decide whether to allow or dismiss the appeal.
+In all other cases, a hearing will take place, where the IAD will decide whether to allow or dismiss the appeal.

 Who is Not Eligible for Sponsorship Appeals?

-You would be denied the right to file a sponsorship appeal if the person you are looking to sponsor is found inadmissible to Canada and they would be deemed an Inadmissible Family Member on the following grounds:
+You will be denied the right to file a sponsorship appeal if the person you are looking to sponsor is found inadmissible to Canada and they are deemed an Inadmissible Family Member on the following grounds:

 - Security Grounds